-June 30, December 31,
+March 3 March 31, ecember 31,

-2016 2015
+2017 2016

-Raw materials \$ 5,581 \$ 6,159
+Raw materials \$ 5,921 \$ 5,719

-Work in process 1,418 974
+Work in process 1,294 1,221

-Finished goods 12,312 10,526
+Finished goods 1 1,623 10,720

-Inventories \$ 19,311 \$ 17,659
+Inventories \$ 1 8,838 \$ 17,660

 Property and Equipment-Property and equipment is stated at cost less accumulated depreciation.
-Depreciation is computed using the straight-line method of depreciation for financial reporting purposes and is applied over the estimated useful lives of the assets.
-The estimated useful life by major asset category is the following: generators and other capital equipment, machinery, equipment and vehicles is three to seven years, computer and other office equipment is three years, furniture and fixtures is three to seven years and leasehold improvements and equipment under capital leases are the shorter of their useful life or remaining lease term.
-The Company reassesses the useful lives of property and equipment annually, and assets are retired if they are no longer in service.
+Depreciation is computed using the straight-line method over the estimated useful lives of the assets.
+The estimated useful life by major asset category is the following: generators and other capital equipment - one to three years; machinery, equipment and vehicles - three to seven years; computer and other office equipment - three years; furniture and fixtures - three to seven years; and leasehold improvements and buildings and equipment under capital leases - the shorter of their useful life or remaining lease term.
+The Company reassesses the useful lives of property and equipment annually and retires those no longer in service.
 Maintenance and repair costs are expensed as incurred.

-Generators and other capital equipment (such as the Company's switchbox units and cryosurgical consoles) are placed with direct customers that use the Company's disposable products.
-Depreciation of such assets is included in cost of revenue.
+Generators and other capital equipment (such as the Company's switchbox units and cryosurgical consoles) are placed with certain customers that use the Company's disposable products.
 The estimated useful lives of this equipment are based on anticipated usage by customers and the timing and impact of expected new technology rollouts by the Company.
 To the extent the Company experiences changes in the usage of this equipment or introduces new technologies, the estimated useful lives of this equipment may change in a future period.
-Depreciation related to these generators was \$879 and \$673 for the three months ended June 30, 2016 and 2015, respectively, and \$1,715 and \$1,293 for the six months ended June 30, 2016 and 2015, respectively.
-As of June 30, 2016 and December 31, 2015, the net carrying amount of loaned equipment included in net property and equipment in the Condensed Consolidated Balance Sheets was \$5,454 and \$5,447, respectively.
+Depreciation related to these generators was \$916 and \$836 for the three months ended March 31, 2017 and 2016 and was recorded in cost of revenue in the Condensed Consolidated Statements of Operations and Comprehensive Loss.
+As of March 31, 2017 and December 31, 2016, the net carrying amount of loaned equipment included in net property and equipment in the Condensed Consolidated Balance Sheets was \$5,449 and \$5,692.

-The Company reviews property and equipment for impairment using its best estimates based on reasonable and supportable assumptions and projections.
+The Company reviews property and equipment for impairment using its best estimates based on reasonable and supportable assumptions and projections of expected cash flows.
+Property and equipment impairments recorded by the Company have not been